Chirag-ahir/JAVA-All-Basic/README.md

 >Method Overriding: If a child class has a same method as declared in a parant class, it is known as Method Overriding.

+What is Method hiding ?<br>
+if a subclass defines a static method with the same signature as a static method in the super class, in such a case, the method in the subclass hides the one in the superclass.
+The mechanism is known as method hiding.

+ What is the difference between Method hiding and Overriding ?<br>
+ In Method Overriding child class can access parent class method implementation.
+In case of Method Hiding parent class method implementation cannot be accessed through child class reference.

 What is Static method?<br>
 A method that belongs to a class rather than an instance of a class is known as a static method.